 As the main hub, all the big airline alliances have their lounges here as well.

-London Heathrow is located to the west, so ideal for anyone staying in Notting Hill, Kensington, Hammersmith and beyond.
+London Heathrow is located to the west, so for anyone staying in Notting Hill, Kensington, Hammersmith and beyond Heathrow would be the best airport for London.

-Whereas if you start your journey from North London or the City, this might not be your ideal airport, as it can take a while to get.
+Whereas if you start your journey from North London or the City, Heathrow might not be your ideal airport, as it can take a while to get.

-If you don’t fancy taking the tube (which is convenient and cheap, but can also be very crowded at times and might take forever, depending on where you need to go), there is a fast train directly to London Paddington, which will only take about 15 minutes (but you will have to buy an extra (and dare I say pricy) ticket for it.).
+If you don’t fancy taking the tube (which is convenient and cheap, but can also be very crowded at times and might take forever, depending on where you need to go), there is a fast train directly from Heathrow Airport to London Paddington, which will only take about 15 minutes (but you will have to buy an extra (and dare I say pricy) ticket for it).

 With Heathrow being so big and busy, the disadvantage is the long time it may take to go through… Heathrow basically runs at breaking point at the best of times.
 Which means additional time for lengthy boarding and taxi procedures and wait times for stands to become available.
 And the minute anything goes wrong (be it due to technical faults or weather) this very fine line is crossed and the back lock will be felt all day.
 Also depending on time of day the queues at passport control can be rather long, so be prepared to stand in line for a while when flying into Heathrow (although I personally am absolutely convinced this is a homemade problem, since they have plenty of e-passport gates, but I have yet to see them all open at the same time).